 Do you send data far enough that part of the path is outside your organization?
 You almost certainly do if you have:

 - a conference center across the street;

 - a dedicated datacenter servicing point-of-sale or manufacturing locations

 And that’s just a few examples.
 In all these cases, your data travels over circuits or connections outside your control.

-Whenever this is true, you must have a solution which encrypts the data in transit at least over the span of the “outside” path.
-While at least a half-dozen different cryptographic tunneling protocols have been used commercially to encrypt network communications, SSL/TLS (Secure Sockets Layer/Transport-Level Security) has been widely-adopted on the basis of such advertised advantages as:
+must have a solution which encrypts the data in transit at least over the span of the "outside" path.
+While at least a half-dozen different cryptographic tunneling protocols have been used commercially to encrypt network communications, SSL/TLS (Secure So

 - installation-free deployment: employees only need SSL-capable browsers, and don't have to install any other software to use from tablets, netbooks, telephone handsets, and so on; and